AzWhaleLab/AragoJ/README.md

 # AragoJ - Single camera photogrammetry software

-AragoJ is an multi-platform stand-alone application, for acquiring planar measurements from photographs using simple tools.
+AragoJ is a free multi-platform stand-alone application, for acquiring planar measurements from photographs using simple tools.

 This is the official repo for AragoJ releases and issue tracking.